-Automated Delay Repay (ADR) is the new way that you can receive Delay Repay compensation if your train is delayed by half an hour or more.
+Automated Delay Repay (ADR) is how you can receive Delay Repay compensation if your train is delayed by 15 minutes or more.

 Those that purchase TransPennine Express Advance Purchase tickets via our website or the TPExpress app can now receive compensation at the click of a button.
 To do this you, will first need to sign up for My Account.
 Please note the email address for My Account & Delay Repay need to match.

 If you already have My Account, please ensure you’re using the same email address for Delay Repay.

 If you have an Advance Purchase ticket, the system will generate a claim for you if there is a delay of 15 minutes or more on the train you were booked to travel on.